shaeekh/shaeekh.github.io/_pages/about.md

 # Activities
+* <span style="color:Blue"> [May 05, 2022] </span> - I have started working with [Professor Miaomiao Zhang](https://engineering.virginia.edu/faculty/miaomiao-zhang) as my Ph.D. advisor.
+I'll be working in the field of Computer Vision, concentrating on health-care applications and its Security.
+For any kind of collaboration, don't hesitate to communicate &#x1F60a;
 * <span style="color:Blue"> [April 25, 2022] </span> - Reached 100+ citations on my Google Scholar profile.
 * <span style="color:Blue"> [January 19, 2022] </span> - Started working as Graduate Program Representative at [UVA CSGSG](https://csgsg.org/).
 * <span style="color:Blue"> [August 28, 2021] </span> - One long survey paper is accepted and published at [Springer Nature Computer Science ](https://link.springer.com/article/10.1007/s42979-021-00823-1) Journal.